adrien2p/medusa-plugins/packages/medusa-plugin-sentry-ui/README.md

   )
 }
 ```
+> **Note**
+> Be sure to replace `YOUR_ORGA_ON_SENTRY` and `YOUR_PROJECT_ON_SENTRY` with the corresponding values for your Sentry account and project

-The in the `Routes` component you can add the following content just bellow the other routes
+Next, add the following code to the `Routes` component, below the other routes:
 ```javascript
 <SentryRoute path="sentry/*"/>
 ```

-Finally, to add an access to your page, you can go to `src/components/organisms/sidebar/index.tsx`
-and add a new item in the component just like the following one
+Finally, to add a link to the Sentry dashboard in the sidebar menu, go to `src/components/organisms/sidebar/index.tsx` and add the following menu item:
 ```javascript
 <SidebarMenuItem
     pageLink={"/a/sentry"}